 If you are going to live in the property you are buying, you will also need to take into account the ongoing costs of running your home, including utility bills and council tax, which may be higher or lower than what you currently pay.
 You can research council tax for postcodes or areas you are considering in the London area information section of this site.

 Contract and responsibility

 Once you have arranged your mortgage and you have moved in, you will have entered into a contract with the lender who will expect you to pay it back in monthly instalments.
-If you have a repayment mortgage this will be a combination of the money borrowed and the intrest owed.
+If you have a repayment mortgage this will be a combination of the money borrowed and the interest owed.
 While no longer widely available, some lenders may still consider interest only terms if the applicant presents a credible repayment plan.
-For these mortgages your monthly payments only covers the interest owed.
+For these mortgages your monthly payment only covers the interest owed.
 For either type of mortgage, it will be your responsibility to ensure you honour these repayments.
 If due to unexpected circumstances this is not possible, then you will be at significant risk of losing your property.
-To avoid this happening, you should have a discussion with your adviser about what appropriate insurance would suit you.
-They will explain the differences between the insurances and identify the best option for you within your chosen budget.
+To avoid this happening, you should have a discussion with our specialist protection adviser about what appropriate insurance would suit you.
+They will explain the differences between the insurances and identify the best option for you.
 Your adviser will then tailor a suitable insurance package and this cost should be considered in your overall monthly budget.

 Your home may be repossessed if you do not keep up repayments on your mortgage.